 Agency fees paid to Cultural Care Au Pair:

 Due at time of registration to access our online database of available au pairs and begin matching.

 Due upon final selection of your au pair to secure your match.

 Due 30 days prior to au pair’s arrival.
-You will also pay a domestic transportation fee of between $0-$300 for your au pair’s travel from the NY Training School to your closest airport or bus stop.
+You will also pay a flight supplement fee of between $0-$400 for your au pair’s travel from their home airport to the gateway closest to your home.
 Click here for a full list of our gateways and associated costs.